Lodovico Altieri

 Lodovico Altieri (17 July 1805 – 11 August 1867) was an Italian Roman Catholic cardinal.
 He served in various capacities under various popes and belonged to a noble Roman house making him a descendant of Pope Clement X.

-The sainthood process commenced under Pope Benedict XVI and the late cardinal has been titled as a Servant of God.
+The beatification process commenced under Pope Benedict XVI and Altieri has been titled as a Servant of God.

 Life

-Lodovico Altieri was born in Rome in 1805 as the last of three children to Paluzzo Altieri (July 7,1760- October 1.1834) and Maria Anna von Sachsen (October 20, 1770- December 24, 1845).
-His two older siblings were Clemente (June.8.1795-June 21, 1873) and Augusto (1797-1860) who became a Jesuit.
+Lodovico Altieri was born in Rome in 1805 as the last of three children to Don Paluzzo, Prince Altieri, 5th Prince of Oriolo and Viano, etc (Rome, 31 July 1760 - Rome, 10 January 1834) and wife (15 October 1793) Maria Anna Violente Katharina Martha Xaveria, Countess of Lusatia (Siena, 20 October 1770 - Rome, 24 December 1845), daughter of Prince Francis Xavier of Saxony and wife Maria Chiara Spinucci.
+His two older siblings were Clemente, Prince Altieri, 6th Prince of Oriolo and Viano, etc (Rome, 6 August 1795 - Rome, 21 June 1873), and Augusto (9 May 1797 - 12 October 1860), who became a Jesuit.
 His father served from 1801 until his death as the commander for the Papal Noble Guard after Pope Pius VII named him to that position.
 His brother Clemente succeeded their father in that role.
 He was baptized in the parish of San Marco mere moments after his birth.

 He was ordained to the priesthood in Rome on 24 March 1833.

 He was named after his ordination as the qualificator for the Congregation of the Inquisition while he served as the vicar for the Santa Maria in Via Lata school.
 During this time he also served as the aide for the Congregation of Studies.
 His rise through the ranks continued after he was appointed as the Titular Archbishop of Ephesus; he received his episcopal consecration from the pope himself in Saint Peter's Basilica.
 The co-consecrators were Giovanni Soglia Ceroni and Giovanni Giacomo Sinibaldi.

 He was also appointed as the apostolic nuncio to Austria just after his consecration.
 His aide in the nunciature was the future cardinal Gaetano Bedini.
 It was he who encouraged Bedini to expose himself to the Church's diplomatic atmosphere.